openmobilityfoundation/governance/README.md

 - Are not managed directly by WG or Committee leaders.
 - Are relevant to more than one OMF repo/committee/group.

+# OMF Scope of Work

+This list is a "table of contents" of the OMF's main scopes of work, the organization, work products, and how to get involved.
+These link could reside in this governace repo, other repos, or external locations.

 ## Administration

 - OMF Structure (tbd doc+image of organization)